๐ŸŽฆMedia and Politics

 Why This Matters

 Presidential debates are where media effects theory meets political communication in real time.
-You're being tested on how visual media, framing, agenda-setting, and candidate image construction shape electoral outcomes—and debates provide the clearest laboratory for these concepts.
+You're being tested on how visual media, framing, agenda-setting, and candidate image construction shape electoral outcomes.
+Debates provide the clearest laboratory for these concepts.
 Every moment on this list demonstrates a principle about how voters process political information: Do they respond to substance or style?
 How do media narratives amplify certain moments while ignoring others?
 Why do gaffes matter more than policy details?

 Don't just memorize what happened in each debate.
-Know what communication principle each moment illustrates—whether it's the power of nonverbal cues, the effectiveness of strategic humor, or how media framing turns a single phrase into an election-defining narrative.
+Know what communication principle each moment illustrates, whether it's the power of nonverbal cues, the effectiveness of strategic humor, or how media framing turns a single phrase into an election-defining narrative.
 When an FRQ asks about media influence on elections, these are your go-to examples.

 The Visual Medium Effect

 Television fundamentally changed how voters evaluate candidates.
-These moments demonstrate that what viewers see often matters more than what they hear—a core principle of media politics.
+These moments demonstrate that what viewers see often matters more than what they hear, a core principle of media politics.

 Kennedy-Nixon Debate (1960)